DCASE-REPO/DESED_task/recipes/dcase2022_task4_baseline/README.md

 **Important**

-In addition to this, we kindly ask the participants to run also, on the same hardware used for 2) and 3) also energy consumption kWh for:
+In addition to this, we kindly suggest the participants to provide the energy consumption in kWh (using the same hardware used for 2) and 3)) of:

 1) devtest inference for baseline system using: